 In recognition of the diversity of curricular needs of today's students when studying abroad, The College of Global Studies has continued to expand its centers and center-based programming around the world.
-As of 2014, The College operates physical centers in 10 sites: Athens, Barcelona, Dublin, Edinburgh, Granada, Istanbul, London, Melbourne, Rome and Sicily.
-In addition, we have six virtual centers that operate without bricks and mortar, but fulfill the local curricular and pedagogical needs in New Zealand, South Africa, Cuba, France, Germany and Chile.
+As of 2015, The College operates physical centers in 10 sites: Athens, Barcelona, Cape Town, Dublin, Edinburgh, Granada, Istanbul, London, Melbourne and Rome.
+In addition, we have six virtual centers that operate without bricks and mortar, but fulfill the local curricular and pedagogical needs in New Zealand, Cuba, France, Germany and Chile.

 Through our centers, The College is able to offer innovative and creative programming, in some locations complementing the curricular strengths present at partner institutions (such as in London, Melbourne, Edinburgh, Rome and Istanbul Centers), and in other instances providing a full curriculum in a locale that might otherwise prove challenging for students to access (Athens).
-Our centers provide opportunities to develop specialized curricula such as first year programming (London), STEM laboratory and research opportunities (London, Edinburgh, Rome, Sicily and Granada), and ethnographic and field research (Athens, Rome, London and Sicily).
+Our centers provide opportunities to develop specialized curricula such as first year programming (London), STEM laboratory and research opportunities (London, Edinburgh, Rome, and Granada), and ethnographic and field research (Athens, Rome and London).
 Our centers emphasize experiential programs and the critical connection between coursework and the out-of-classroom experience.
 In most of our centers we are able to offer internship programs.

 They also serve as a hub for co-curricular and community events.
 Our Athens Center is frequently utilized by local charity groups for fundraisers and community events, while in Edinburgh our center hosts a faculty lecture series attended by academics from greater Edinburgh.

 Critical to the Arcadia ethos manifested in all of our global centers is the effort to maintain a sustainable and responsible community presence.